Jens Lehmann: International career

 Germany's opponent in the semifinals was Italy.
 The Italians had the better chances to score but Lehmann made several spectacular saves, including one in extra time where he dived out of goal to intercept an Italian player who had broken loose from the defence, punching the ball clear with his fist and temporarily knocking out the Italian in the process.
 He allowed two goals within a minute of each other with only a few seconds remaining in extra time, which put Italy into the World Cup final.
 The retiring Oliver Kahn was given the honour of starting in the third place play-off match, an offer made by Lehmann himself.
 Kahn was made captain for that game due to the injury to Michael Ballack.
 Germany defeated Portugal 3–1 for the third place (bronze) medals.

 In August 2006, Lehmann revealed that during the World Cup he was suffering with a foot injury that he claims was a result of wearing different boots.
 The German Football Association ordered their players to wear only those manufactured by principal sponsor Adidas as opposed to Lehmann's sponsor Nike.
 This has now been overturned thanks to Lehmann and several other players protesting about the decision and the players are now free to wear boots made by other companies.
 The same month, Lehmann suggested that he may retire from league and international football after playing for Germany in Euro 2008.
 However, he subsequently stated in January 2007 that he had not made any decision on retirement.

 Lehmann set a national team record of not conceding a goal for 681 minutes in a friendly against Switzerland on 26 March 2008.
 In Euro 2008, he was one of only two players born in the 1960s, with the other being Austria's Ivica Vastić.
 Lehmann started every match as Germany reached the final.
 They lost 1–0 to Spain; a lack of communication between Lehmann and Philipp Lahm allowed Spain's Fernando Torres to net the only goal in the match.

 On 8 August 2008, Lehmann announced his retirement from international football.
-He made his decision following a two-hour talk with the German national team's coach Joachim Löw and goalkeeping coach Andreas Köpke, stating that he was not able to give them any guarantee that he will continue to play football following the end of his one-year contract with VfB Stuttgart in June 2009.
+He made his decision following a two-hour talk with the Germany national team's coach Joachim Löw and goalkeeping coach Andreas Köpke, stating that he was not able to give them any guarantee that he will continue to play football following the end of his one-year contract with VfB Stuttgart in June 2009.
 He has since retired and subsequently worked towards his full FIFA coaching license at Arsenal.